Ab-Initio Potential Energy Surfaces by Pairing GNNs with Neural Wave Functions: Related Work

 \textbf{Neural wave function Ansätze} in combination with the VMC framework have recently been proposed as an alternative~\citep{carleoSolvingQuantumManyBody2017} to classical self-consistent field (SCF) methods such as Hartree-Fock, DFT, or CCSD to solve the Schrödinger equation~\citep{szaboModernQuantumChemistry2012}.
 However, early works were limited to small systems and low accuracy~\citep{kesslerArtificialNeuralNetworks2021,hanSolvingManyelectronSchrodinger2019,chooFermionicNeuralnetworkStates2020}.
 Recently, FermiNet~\citep{pfauInitioSolutionManyelectron2020} and PauliNet\citep{hermannDeepneuralnetworkSolutionElectronic2020} presented more scalable approaches and accuracy on par with the best traditional QM computations.
 To further improve accuracy, \cite{wilsonSimulationsStateoftheartFermionic2021} coupled FermiNet with diffusion Monte-Carlo (DMC).
 But, all these methods need to be trained for each configuration individually.
 To address this issue, weight-sharing has been proposed to reduce the time per training, but this was initially limited to non-fermionic systems~\citep{yangScalableVariationalMonte2020}.
 In a concurrent work, \cite{scherbelaSolvingElectronicSchrodinger2021} extend this idea to electronic wave functions.
 However, their DeepErwin model still requires separate models for each geometry, does not account for symmetries and achieves lower accuracy, as we show in Section~\ref{sec:experiments}.
-Other efforts have aimed at accelerating Ansätze by replacing costly determinant operations, but this comes at a significant loss of accuracy~\citep{acevedoVandermondeWaveFunction2020}.